Blue Collar Staffing Agency Models: Temp-to-Hire vs. Direct Placement vs. Contract-to-Permanent

 Understanding the Three Core Staffing Models

-These three models are the foundation of how specialized blue collar staffing agencies source and place workers:
+Before exploring each approach in detail, it helps to start with a shared vocabulary.
+These three models are the foundation of how specialized recruiters source and place blue-collar workers:

 Temp-to-Hire Staffing: A Trial Run Before a Long-Term Commitment